 How to Measure a Room For Carpet

-The best way to measure for carpet is to measure the total length of the room and then the total width.
-After this you will want to add a few inches on both sides to account for waste.
+The best way to measure for carpet is to measure the total length of the room and then the total width; this will give you the total square footage of a room.
+After this, you will want to add a few inches on both sides to account for waste.

-What is the cost to install carpet
+What is the cost to install the carpet?

 Ways to cut costs on your carpet installation

-If you want to reduce the cost of your carpet installation here are a few things you can do.
+If you want to reduce the cost of your carpet installation, here are a few things you can do.

 This can mean taking the furniture out of the room and placing it somewhere else.
 It can also mean storing these items elsewhere during the install.
 Carpet installers are much happier when they arrive at a job and don’t have to be movers.